idramalab/asonam-tutorial-2023/README.md

 There are many other choices you go with, but this project uses sqlx.

-The most straight forward way to get the sqlx cli program is to first get a local Rust environment by following the installation instructions (https://www.rust-lang.org/learn/get-started).
+The most straight forward way to get the sqlx cli program is to first get a local Rust environment by following the [installation instructions](https://www.rust-lang.org/learn/get-started).

 Next, install the sqlx cli: